Cutoff for mixtures of permuted Markov chains: reversible case: First moment argument, quasi-trees

 As is easily checked, the Markov chain $(X_t)_{t \in \bN}$ evaluated at integer times exactly has the transition matrix $\scP$.

-\paragraph{Small-range vs long-range:} From now on let $G$ denote the deterministic graph underlying the electrical network of the chain $P$ and let $G^{\ast}$ be the graph obtained after adding the edges $(x, \eta(x))$ of the random matching.
+\paragraph*{Small-range vs long-range} From now on let $G$ denote the deterministic graph underlying the electrical network of the chain $P$ and let $G^{\ast}$ be the graph obtained after adding the edges $(x, \eta(x))$ of the random matching.
 Using the terminology introduced in \cite{hermon2020universality}, call the latter \emph{long-range} edges.
-By opposition, the deterministic edges of $G$ are called \emph{small-range}.
-If one takes the half-integer time steps above into account, the random graph $G^{\ast}$ exactly supports the Markov chain $X$, whereas if one considers only integer time steps the chain moves along a long-range and a small-range edge at once or along a small-range edge only.
+Conversely, the deterministic edges of $G$ are called \emph{small-range}.
+If one takes the half-integer time steps above into account, the random graph $G^{\ast}$ exactly supports the Markov chain $X$, whereas if one considers only integer time steps the chain can move along a long-range and a small-range edge at once, or along a small-range edge only.
 We will consider different metrics on these graphs defined in terms of Markov kernels.
 To start with, we consider the $\scP$-distance $d$ defined by $\scP$: given $x,y \in V$, $d(x,y) := \inf \{k \geq 0: \scP^{k}(x,y) > 0 \}$, which is symmetric by the reversibility of $\scP$.
-The corresponding (closed) ball of radius $r \geq 0$ is written $B_{\scP}(x,r) := \{y \in V \ | \ d(x,y) \leq r \}$ to highlight the role of $\scP$.
-Paths can be made of either vertices or oriented edges.
-If $e$ is an oriented edge, $e^{-}, e^{+}$ denote respectively the initial and terminal endpoint of $e$.
+The corresponding (closed) ball of radius $r \in [0,\infty)$ is written $B_{\scP}(x,r) := \{y \in V \ | \ d(x,y) \leq r \}$ to highlight the role of $\scP$.
+We extend this definition to $r = \infty$, for which open balls are considered, so $B_{\scP}(x, \infty)$ is simply the communicating class of $x$ by reversibility.
+We define a path as a sequence of vertices or edges which form a connected graph.
+If $e$ is an oriented edge, $e^{-}, e^{+}$ denote the initial and terminal endpoint of $e$, respectively.
 Given a path $\frp$, we write $\scP(\frp)$ for the product of transition probabilities along the edges of this path.
 These notations will extend for other transition kernels as well.
 In particular, we can also consider the ball $B_{P}(x,r)$ which discards long-range edges.
 For this reason it will also be written $\BSR(x,r)$ and called the \emph{small-range} ball around $x$.